- Do people start checking their phones under the table when you speak?

-- Do you feel like you’re telling the same story so often that even you’re bored with it?
+- Do you feel like you’re writing the same story so often that even you’re bored with it?

 What’s a Story Safari™?

 If you’ve never heard of Story Safari™, that’s because I invented the term.